HackerSpace-PESU/AutomatedEssayGrading_HackerSpace_SumProj/README.md

 essays out there.
 Our next step would be to create a neural net that is fed with a lot of essays which would eventually give it a score accordingly.

+Our main objective is to reduce both, time and manual labor which goes into the whole evaluation process.
+Instead of a human, this model corrects and grades these essays accordingly.

+To make the UI we have used an open source app framework called Streamlit.
+It is fast, easy and extremely user friendly!

+//to launch the web App you need to enter "streamlit run <name of python file with .py extension>" in the command line.

  Made by Sathwik Acharya, Rahul Srinivas and Mahima Dubey